LSU Tigers baseball

 The LSU Tigers baseball team represents Louisiana State University in NCAA Division I college baseball.
-The team participates in the West Division of the Southeastern Conference.
-The Tigers play home games on LSU's campus at Alex Box Stadium, Skip Bertman Field, and they are currently coached by Jay Johnson.
+The team participates in of the Southeastern Conference.
+The Tigers play home games on LSU's campus at Alex Box Stadium, Skip Bertman Field, and they are coached by Jay Johnson.

+The Tigers are one of the major powers of college baseball, with 8 College World Series titles, most recently in 2025.
+They have also won 17 SEC championships and 12 conference tournament titles.

 History

-The early years (1893–1926)
+The early years (1893–1962)

 During the program's first 30 seasons, LSU had a total of 15 head coaches.
 No coach's tenure lasted longer than two seasons, with the exception of C. C. Stroud, who was head coach for eight seasons.

 Stroud coached LSU from 1914 to 1921 and had an overall record of 73–58–5 (.595).
 The program won at least ten games during four of his eight seasons as head coach.

 Harry Rabenhorst (1927–1956)

 In 1927, Harry Rabenhorst became head baseball coach and became the longest tenured head baseball coach in LSU history.
 Rabenhorst began his career at LSU in 1925 as the head coach of the men's basketball team and two years later, in 1927, he also added head baseball coach to his duties.
 As baseball coach, he won two SEC baseball titles and was named SEC Coach of the Year in 1939 and 1946.
 Rabenhorst coached the baseball team from 1927 until 1942 when he left to serve in World War II.
 When he returned, he again coached the baseball team from 1946 until 1956.
 He finished his baseball coaching career with a record of 220–226–3.
 Later, as an athletic department administrator, he became the school's athletic director in 1967.

 In 1938, LSU's new baseball stadium, referred to as either LSU Diamond or LSU Varsity Baseball Field, opened.
 The stadium was later renamed Alex Box Stadium for Simeon Alex Box, an LSU letterman (1942) who was killed in North Africa during World War II.